Cast & Creative

 Carole Hancock

-Hair, Wigs, Makeup
+Hair, Wigs, Make Up Designer

 Carole Hancock

-Hair, Wigs, Makeup
+Hair, Wigs, Make Up Designer

 Theatre credits Include: Evita (Palladium); Shucked, Twelfth Night, La Cage aux Folles, Once On This Island, 101 Dalmatians, Hansel & Gretel, On the Town (Regents Park); Much Ado About Nothing, The Tempest (Drury Lane); Burlesque (Opera House Manchester); Backstairs Billy (Duke of York’s); Patriots, The Night of The Iguana (Noël Coward); 4000 Miles, The Deep Blue Sea, Country Girls (Chichester); Private Lives, Trouble in Butetown, Sweet Charity, Versailles (Donmar); Orlando (Garrick); Jerusalem (Apollo); The Shark Is Broken (Ambassadors); South Pacific (Chichester/UK Tour); Dusty – The Dusty Springfield Musical (Adelphi); Harry Potter and the Cursed Child (Palace, International, winner of six Tony Awards and nine Olivier Awards including Best New Play); One Love (Birmingham Rep); Who’s Afraid of Virginia Woolf?, Sunny Afternoon, Mojo (Pinter); Hamlet (Barbican); A Christmas Carol (West End); Wonderland (National/Manchester International Festival); on Women the Verge of a Nervous Breakdown (Playhouse); Anything Goes (Sheffield); Handbagged (Tricycle Theatre, Vaudeville); Pygmalion (UK Tour); The Low Road, The Children, Love, Love, Love, In Basildon, Chicken Soup and Barley (Royal Court).